TaoNYC/algo_trading_class_challenge/README.md

 # algo_trading_class_challenge

-This is a Python application allowing users to use Neuro Network & Deep Learning to analyze and predict whether a startup will be successful
+This is a Python application allowing users to use supervised machine learning to predict stock market going up or down by applying technical analysis

-The application works by importing and cleaning data from csv, Encode the dataset’s categorical variables using `OneHotEncoder`,  Split the data into training and testing datasets by using `train_test_split`, Create a deep neural network by assigning the number of input features, the number of layers, and the number of neurons on each layer using Tensorflow’s Keras, predict and evaluate the metrics.
-Then Optimize the neural network model by adjusting hyper parameter to try to inprove the model performance.
+The application works by importing and cleaning data from csv, Generate trading signals using short- and long-window SMA values.
+Split the data into training and testing datasets.
+Use the `SVC` classifier model from SKLearn's support vector machine (SVM) learning method to fit the training data and make predictions based on the testing data.
+Finally Use an Alternative ML Model and Evaluate Strategy Returns